earthly/website/blog/_posts/2022-02-22-mongodb-docker.md

  - mongodb
 topic: docker
 last_modified_at: 2023-04-17
-excerpt: "Learn how to use MongoDB in a containerized setting with Docker.
-This tutorial covers the best practices for running a MongoDB container, hosting a Flask app, and using Docker volumes to persist data."
+excerpt: Learn how to use MongoDB with Docker to containerize your development environment and easily create isolated instances of MongoDB.
+This tutorial covers the best practices for running MongoDB in a Docker container, hosting a Flask app, and using Docker volumes to persist data.
 ---
 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster.
 This article covers using MongoDB in a containerized setting.
 If you're interested in a simple and containerized approach to building software then [check us out](/).**